XiangyunChu/AccentASR_HumanPerception/README.md

 #### 3. L2-Arctic corpus

+The Arctic corpus includes recordings from 24 non-native speakers of English with balanced gender whose first language is either Hindi, Korean, Mandarin, Spanish, Arabic or Vietnamese.
+The total duration of the corpus is 27.1 hours.
+On average, each speaker recorded approximately one hour of speech, reading the same CMU’s ARCTIC prompts.
 The entire L2-Arctic training set is included in Accent-Combined training data.
 Similarly, the entire L2-Arctic development set is included in Accent-Combined development data.

 ## Table of Component: